-“Chris McCurdy was a pioneer in the area of kratom research 10 years ago,” McMahon said.
+“Chris McCurdy was a pioneer in the area of kratom for pain research 10 years ago,” McMahon said.
 “This NIDA grant shows interest in the potential of kratom-based medicines, as well as concerns over the potential misuse of kratom-related substances.”

 The last main research objective is for McCurdy to change a natural substance in kratom to reduce symptoms of opioid withdrawal.